While the fan-favorite WB-turned-CW show is certainly loved, it's also been scrutinized for being absolutely flipping

 OTH theme song "I Don't Wanna Be."
 What made it even more over-the-top was the fact that the actors, in character, passionately sang along.
 Do they know they've been in a show all along?
 Truly mind-blowing.
 7 All Of The Stalkers

 Also on the list was the woman who looked like Clay's dead wife and shot him and Quinn, Brooke's attacker Xavier, and the guys who held Nathan hostage.
-Apparently his is all normal for a small, southern town.
+Apparently this is all normal for a small Southern town.

 8 The Beyond-Impressive Success

 Looking back, maybe